 In this tutorial you will learn:

-- How to add a new layer object
+- How to add a website as a pop-up module to a layer object added with the configuration file

 To start this tutorial, you need:

 - A MapBuilder web application.
 If you do have one, visit the tutorial Step 2: Create a MapBuilder application in ArcGIS Online

 - An understanding of how to edit your configuration file in ArcGIS Online

 - An understanding of how to add a new layer using the configuration file

 - A dashboard URL created in your preferred platform.
 (You can use this example for demonstration purposes)